CSR Tools

 The use of resources and waste management are key issues in the circular economy.
 The VSME sustainability report includes:

-• B7 – Resource utilization & waste avoidance: Disclosure of material flows and waste volumes as well as recycling rates.
+• B7 - Resource utilization and waste avoidance: Disclosure of material flows and waste volumes as well as recycling rates.

 Mapping of social aspects (ESRS S1-S4) in the VSME sustainability report